7acini/7acini/README.md

 <p align="right">
 <tr><td valign="top" width="50%">

-I am an **Security | IT Analyst** focused on information security and vulnerability exploitation.
-I study Computer Science at **Anhanguera University** and am currently working on projects involving test automation and the development of security tools in Python.
+I am an **Developer** focused on AppSec and information security.
+I study Computer Science at **Anhanguera University** and am currently working on projects involving test automation, development of security tools in Go/Python and create applications and CTF's in PHP.
 I have hands-on experience solving **CTFs** and implementing and managing secure infrastructures, including firewalls, networks, and data backups.

-In my free time, I enjoy learning new vulnerability exploitation techniques, developing Python scripts, and gaming with the community.
+In my free time, I enjoy learning new vulnerability exploitation techniques, developing Go/Python scripts, and gaming with the community.
 Feel free to reach out to exchange ideas, collaborate on projects, or just chat about information security! 🚀

 <div align="center">
   <img src="https://media.tenor.com/dHk-LfzHrtwAAAAi/linux-computer.gif" alt="Gif of a person programming on a computer" width="200">